-As a personal fitness coach, I spend a lot of time working with my clients and their dietitians to come up with weight loss and cutting plans.
+As a doctor, I spend a lot of time working with my patients to come up with weight loss and cutting plans.

 And because the diet is such a central part of achieving weight loss goals, I’ve spent a lot of time talking to nutritionists about different natural ingredients like konjac glucomannan that can help with those efforts.